 Scholarships are granted on a one-year basis, renewable on proof of competence.
-They may cover full or partial tuition.
 Applicants are chosen on the basis of their previous record and evidence that they are willing to make the effort necessary to achieve genuine superiority in the intellectual pursuits.
+In addition to application to Seattle University, candidates must apply directly to the Honors Program.